Ryzhara/pygvas/README.md

 One strategy to avoid potential ambiguity is storing 32-bit floats as strings in JSON.
-I've got some commented out code for this process but I'll only enable that if it becomes an issue because strings are at least as confusing as seeing something like ["x": 2497.000000000003] is just as confusing ast seeing ["x": "2497"] in the JSON file.
+I've got some commented out code for this process but I'll only enable that if it becomes an issue because seeing something like ["x": 2497.000000000003] is as confusing ast seeing ["x": "2497"] in the JSON file.

 ## Credits